skade/presentations/full-metal-ruby.md

 Wouldn't it be nice if we could write that down for everyone to see?

 ## **Code of Conduct**

+## They are working!

+> Without a Code of Conduct, I wouldn't have come to Ruby Sauna.
+> I feared that the organizers weren't aware of the inherent problems of
+> the format, the CoC cleared that up.

 ## A final quote